DaonanZhang/TECO_FEGNN/README.md

 ___

+The folder Gaxlearn were implemented from @Cite: Chen H, Wang X, Liu Y, et al. Module-aware optimization for auxiliary learning[J].
+Advances in Neural Information Processing Systems, 2022, 35: 31827-31840.

-Provide for each model a Test.ipynb file
+Provide for each model a Test.ipynb file (For some model, the path of dataset and gauxlearn are up-to-date)

 | name in folder | name in thesis       |
 |----------------|----------------------|